Matoo125/blog/content/post/the-way-of-knowledge.md

 ---
-title: "The way to live"
+title: "The way of knowledge"
 date: 2019-03-18T13:50:36+01:00
 draft: false
 ---